Kingston DataTraveler Exodia Review – 2025

 Cons

 For a long time, I have been using many Kingston memory drive, including DataTraveler series.
 They are actually robust and reliable pen drives.
-Kingston DataTraveler Exodia is replacement for DataTraveler G4 series.
-Shape and and features are similar with G4, with small enhancements.
+Kingston datatraveler exodia usb 3.2 flash drive is replacement for DataTraveler G4 series.
+Shapes and features are similar with G4, with small enhancements.
 It has 4 different capacity model with different keyring loop color.
 Protective cap helps protecting the interface when it is not used.
 It has USB 3.2 Interface combability which is capable of 10 Gbit/s transfer rate in theory.
-But real life measurements are lesser than transfer rate.
+But what about real-life performance?
 Keep reading for real life tests…

 Capacity32/64/128/256 GB